Felix Z. Longoria Jr.: Personal

 Born and raised in Three Rivers, Texas, Felix Longoria moved to Corpus Christi with his wife in search of work.
 He was working there as a truck driver and he and his wife had a four-year-old daughter.
 Feeling the call to service, in November 1944, Longoria enlisted in the US Army.

 In late April 1945, he shipped out from Fort Ord, California, to the 27th Infantry Regiment of the 25th Infantry Division, then located in Luzon in the Philippines.
 He arrived on Luzon Island around June 1, 1945.
 The platoon was ambushed by a hidden Japanese machine gunner within two weeks of landing, and Longoria was among those killed.
 His remains were not recovered and identified until 1949.
 Once they were identified, the Army arranged to have them returned to the United States and to his family.

 Social climate

 In Texas during the 1940s, as in other parts of the country, Mexican Americans were socially considered non-white but they were counted as white on the census.

 Segregation of Mexican American children in schools and employment discrimination against Mexican American workers was pervasive in the Southwestern United States.

 The town of Three Rivers was no exception.
-The section nearest the river and west of the railroad was setup for Mexican Americans to live in segregation (see referenced map: the streets west of the rail lines have names in Spanish).
+The section nearest the river and west of the railroad was set up for Mexican Americans to live in segregation (see referenced map: the streets west of the rail lines have names in Spanish).

 Generally during World War II, Mexican-American servicemen were integrated into regular military units, but some served in segregated Mexican-American units, such as Company C, 141st Infantry Regiment, 36th Infantry Division of the Texas Army National Guard.